Welcome to the John Louis Petit website

 1. Information boards in Lichfield are now up.
 One in St Michael’s churchyard near the family vault, and one, shared with the The Johnson Society, on Tamworth St in the City Centre where Petit formerly lived with his mother and sisters.

-2. The two albums of Petit’s pen and ink drawings for his first book were dumped unattributed in a small local auction.
+2. The two albums of Petit’s pen and ink drawings for his first book have been discovered.
 220 of the 285 drawings have been rescued by the Society and its individual members.
 Conservation is underway.
-We plan to offer limited edition prints of the drawings for sale through the website.
+We plan to offer limited edition prints of the drawings for sale through the website.width=”227″] St James, Gerrards Cross[/caption]

 From Pau, France, 1859